-Through Twitter and email, I run across some fabulous resources for learning various topics or fields of biology.
-I will list and link them here, organized by discipline.
+Through Twitter, blogs and email, I run across some fabulous resources for learning various topics or fields of biology.
+I will list and link them on the pages linked here, organized by subdiscipline.
+Most of these resources are appropriate for university-level introductory biology.
 If you know of a resource that isn’t listed here, or would like to add your experience with these resources, please comment!
-I will continually update this page.
+I will continually update these pages.

 Agriculture and Plant Biology